jovotech/jovo-framework/platforms/platform-googleassistant/docs/account-linking.md

 }
 ```

-`AccountLinkingScene` propagates the request to `AccountLinkingScene_AccountLinking`, depending on whether the user is verified or not, which in turn sends the result from the account linking process to your webhook handler.
+The `SignIn` scene transitions to the `SignIn_AccountLinking` scene if the user is verified (eligible to do account linking).

+After adding the scenes, you can use the `build` and `deploy` commands to update the Action in the developer console.
+[Learn more about how to use the Google Assistant CLI integration](./project-config.md).

+### Enable Account Linking in the Actions Console

+In addition to setting up scenes, you need to enable account linking in the [Google Actions Console](https://console.actions.google.com/).

+You can find account linking in the "Develop" section.
+Enable it and select the following:

+* Account creation: Select `yes`
+* Linking type: Select `Google Sign in`

 ### Trigger Account Linking Flow